 At a specific rate such as 10/100/1000Mbps data rate, a wired network is usually more stable than a wireless network.
 Instead of using Wi-Fi, using a home network switch can provide considerably better speed.
 And this facilitates those tasks where a good connection with a fast internet is required (gaming, for example).

 If multiple users access the same network device, a Gigabit Ethernet switch will provide more total bandwidth, which reduces network congestion and improves overall performance.
 In addition, a Gigabit switch is also useful when it comes to large file transfers, for instance, when you perform backups of servers over a network.

 Network switches come with varying numbers of ports.
 The more ports the Gigabit switch has, the more devices you can connect to the network.
 When choosing a switch, you need to consider whether the interfaces are enough to support the future upgrade.
 It’s better to have a switch that has more interfaces than the actual need.
-For home use, a 16-port Gigabit switch or 24-port Gigabit switch is a wise choice.
+For home use, a 5-port Gigabit switch or 8-port Gigabit switch is a wise choice.

 To satisfy different demands, the Gigabit switches support up to 15Mpps, 95Mpps, and 130Mpps forwarding rate.
-So users can choose one based on the required forwarding speed.
+So, users can choose one based on the required forwarding speed.
 However, not all the network switches can reach the forwarding rate as they have claimed.
 Maybe you can get a Gigabit switch with a performance test.
 For instance, FS S3900 switches have gone through the Ixia test and the forwarding rates are as what we claim.

 A fanless Gigabit switch can offer a silent operating environment with a sound level of 0 dB, which is welcome in both homes and offices.
 If you care much about the noises caused by networking devices like switches, make sure to choose a fanless one.